sourcegraph/handbook/content/departments/engineering/dev/career-development/framework.md

 - Scope: Primarily focuses on their team’s code.
 Utilizes general software engineering knowledge.

-- Exection: Defines work scope and identifies gaps such as missing requirements within that scope.
+- Execution: Defines work scope and identifies gaps such as missing requirements within that scope.

 - Teamwork: Generally works with a handful of people, primarily engineers, PM, and design partners on their team.